Azure/Service-Fabric-Troubleshooting-Guides/Cluster/Why is my node degraded.md

 ## Restart the node
 **WARNING:** Make sure restarting the node won't cause problems to fabric.
 If the node to restart is a seed node, make sure the remaining count of alive seed nodes is **greater** than the total count of seed nodes divided by two.
-- Try to restart the node by using Restart-ServiceFabricNode; however, this command could fail to restart the node since it is already in a degraded state.
+- First, Try to restart the node by using Restart-ServiceFabricNode; however, this command could fail to restart the node since it is already in a degraded state.
+If this approach does not alleviate the issue, you will need to manually restart the machine; for Windows, run `shutdown /r /t 0`.
+For Linux, run `shutdown -r now`.
 - RDP into the node and manually restart it.
 - If RDP is not an option, you might need to manually restart the node using the compute provider, such as restarting the node from the azure portal.